 The consolidated financial statements of the Organization include the Jewish Community Foundation (the JCF), the Jewish Community Building Corporation (the JCBC), and four supporting foundations.
 The JCF was created by action of the board of directors and is administered by a board of trustees appointed by the president of the Organization, with the approval of the board of directors.
 The JCF is not a separate legal entity.
 The JCF accepts gifts for its general, special, and designated funds.
 It also manages donor advised funds, charitable trusts, remainder trusts, and similar grants in the interest of the community.
 Actions of the trustees are subject to approval by the JCF Board of Trustees and, when necessary, the Organization's Board of Directors.
 The JCBC is a wholly owned subsidiary of the Organization, organized for the purpose of holding real estate assets for the Organization.
 The consolidated financial statements include elimination entries between the Organization and JCBC.
 The four supporting foundations of the Organization were formed to fund both the Organization and charities supported by the Organization.
 The Organization appoints a majority of the board members for these foundations.
-In June 2015, the Organization created a new entity called JCF Condo Holdings, LLC for the purposes of holding and selling two real estate donations.
-The JCF Condo Holdings, LLC had no financial activity during the year ended August 31, 2015.
+In June 2016, the Organization created a new entity called JCF Condo Holdings, LLC for the purposes of holding and selling two real estate donations.
+The JCF Condo Holdings, LLC activity during the years ended August 31, 2016 and 2015 is included in the MJF financial statements.